DCS-training/SentimentAnalysis/README.md

 To get started:

-#### Start Noteable
+#### Start Noteable (for Python users)
 1. Open the following link in a new tab:  [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login)
 2. Login with your EASE credentials
 3. Under 'Standard Notebook' click 'Start'

+#### Start Noteable (for R users)
+1. Open the following link in a new tab:  [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login)
+2. Login with your EASE credentials
+3. Under 'RStudio' click 'start'

-#### Upload the Notebook to Noteable
+#### Upload the Notebook (and files) to Noteable
-1. From the Noteable home page, click on the 'Git'>'Cone a Repository' button at the top bar of the screen and enter the link of this repo (https://github.com/DCS-training/SentimentAnalysis)[https://github.com/DCS-training/SentimentAnalysis]
+1. From the Noteable home page, click on the 'Git'>'Clone a Repository' button at the top bar of the screen and enter the link of this repo (https://github.com/DCS-training/SentimentAnalysis)[https://github.com/DCS-training/SentimentAnalysis]
-2. Now click on Colone
+2. Now click on Clone
 3. You now have imported the full repo and you can see all the material within the folder names'SentimentAnalysis'
-4. Double-click on 'intro_sentiment_analysis_2025.ipynb' to open the Notebook
+4. Double-click on 'intro_sentiment_analysis_2025.ipynb' to open the Notebook for Python
 5. Follow the instruction on the Notebook